Vrda-GF/Academic/content/project/beta_calc/index.md

 +++

-Beta Calc – the Advanced Visualization Tool for Buckling Calculation
+βCalc – the Advanced Visualization Tool for Buckling Calculation

 kCalc - the Advanced Visualization Tool for Subgrade Reaction Calculation